On the Way Out

 Final Score: 4/10

-Review copy provided by Atlus.
+Review copy provided by Atlus for Vita.
 Screenshots taken by reviewer.